 As the book states, “Like it or not, you are a negotiator.”
 We all spend a significant part of our regular lives trying to get what we want and need through some form and level of negotiation.
 For this reason alone, “GTY” is worth the read.
-But if you take that opportunity with our current political and social environment also in mind, you may find a path to positive change that others seem not to recognize, or choose to ignore.
+But if you take that opportunity with our current political and social environment also in mind, you may find a path to positive change that others seem to not recognize, or choose to ignore.

 Just as we all spend a significant part of our regular lives as negotiators, trying to get what we want and need through some form and level of negotiation, 3rd Decade Centrist proposes to reform our government and discourse to operate similarly to how most of us navigate our regular lives; not only as negotiators, but as reasonable, collaborative, solutions-based negotiators.

 “GTY” is a great starting point to better understand what that looks like.